Samson, Isles of Scilly: History

 The twin hills of Samson were formerly associated with breasts, in a similar way to the Paps of Jura in Scotland and the Paps of Anu in Ireland.
 There are large ancient burial grounds both on the North Hill and South Hill.

-The first written evidence for the habitation of Samson comes from the Interregnum Survey of 1651–1652, where it was recorded that:
+The first written evidence for the habitation of Samson comes from the Interregnum Survey of 1651–52, when it was recorded that:

 The two most prominent families on Samson, the Woodcocks and the Webbers, allegedly first settled Samson after they came into conflict with two other local families, the Banfields and the Mumfords, who had ordered them to leave their homes and move to Hugh Town.
 The Woodcocks and Webbers instead opted to move to Samson.

-During the 18th century, Samson was used as sort-of penal colony by the Council of Twelve, the local administration at the time.
+During the 18th century, Samson was used as an unofficial penal colony by the Council of Twelve, the local administration at the time.
 Local "undesirables" would be banished to the island.

 The island was inhabited until 1855, when the Lord Proprietor Augustus Smith removed the remaining population from the island.
 By this point, the population was found to be suffering from severe deprivation—particularly due to a diet of limpets and potatoes—and consisted of only two families: the Woodcocks and the Webbers.
 Smith then built a deer park on the island, but the deer escaped from their stone walled enclosure, and some attempted to wade across to Tresco (at low tide).
+By the 1880s the island was grazed by cattle, sheep and rabbits.

-In August 1933 a major fire occurred which was put out by the staff of Major Dorrien-Smith, by digging ditches to stop the spread.
+In August 1933 there was a major fire, which was put out by the staff of Major Dorrien-Smith, by digging ditches to stop it spreading.

 In recent times the area has become a protected wildlife site.
 The island is home to many different birds, such as terns and gannets, and many wild flowers.
 In 1971 the island, along with the nearby islands of Green Island, Puffin Island, Stony Island and White Island, was designated a Site of Special Scientific Interest (SSSI) for its biological characteristics.